This shrimp scampi recipe is very easy and quick. Delicious shrimps are swimming in buttery sauce with parsley. Perfect dish for special occasions!

 Once you’re done, make sure to return the shrimp to a cold or icy bowl until you are ready to begin cooking them.

-The star of any shrimp scampi recipe is not the butter, or the olive oil, or the herbs, spices or vegetables – it is the shrimp.
+The star of any shrimp recipe is not the butter, or the olive oil, or the herbs, spices or vegetables – it is the shrimp.
 And it really can’t be any other way.
-You’ll find that some recipes for shrimp scampi use small or medium sized prawns.
+You’ll find that some recipes use small or medium sized prawns.
 Of course that’s doable.
 But, we’re going for the real thing and that calls for nice, plump and buttery shrimp that take center stage and steal hearts.
-For my shrimp scampi recipe, you’ll need to purchase anywhere between 16 – 20 prawns.
+For this recipe. you’ll need to purchase anywhere between 16 – 20 prawns.
 If this is all new to you, let your fish monger at your local market walk you through the process if necessary.

 HOW LONG TO BOIL SHELLED SHRIMP?